[Ord. No. 3883, 12-20-2018]

 - Any use authorized herein that exists in addition to the principal use of the property.

-- A building for the protection and security of communications equipment associated with one (1) or more antennas and where access to equipment is gained from the interior of the building.
-Human occupancy for office or other uses or the storage of other materials and equipment not in direct support of the connected antenna is prohibited.
+- A building for the protection and security of communications equipment associated with one (1) or more Antenna and where access to equipment is gained from the interior of the building.
+Human occupancy for office or other uses or the storage of other materials and equipment not in direct support of the connected Antenna is prohibited.

-- A. An antenna and associated equipment of:
+- An Antenna and associated equipment that meets the following:

 - SUPPORT STRUCTURE

-- A structure designed for the support of one (1) or more antennas and including guyed towers, self-supporting (lattice) towers, or monopoles, but not disguised support structures or buildings.
-The term shall also not include any support structure that includes attachments of sixty-five (65) feet or less in height owned and operated solely for use by an amateur radio operator licensed by the FCC.
+- A structure designed for the support of one (1) or more Antenna and including guyed towers, self-supporting (lattice) towers, or monopoles, but not Disguised Support Structures, Utility Poles, or buildings.
+The term shall also not include any Support Structure that includes attachments of sixty-five (65) feet or less in Height owned and operated solely for use by an amateur radio operator licensed by the FCC.